First-Timers Guide to IPO

 When do I clap?

 Once the music starts, there may be a brief pause between the movements.
-People usually reserve their applause until after the final movement of each piece so that the performers and audience can maintain their focus; however, this practice is a fairly modern convention, and IPO welcomes applause when you are so moved.
-Interested in the history?
+People usually reserve their applause until after the final movement of each piece so that the performers and audience can maintain their focus, however IPO welcomes applause when you are so moved.
+At the end of the work, the conductor will lower the baton all the way, signaling that the piece is over.
+At that point, applause is most welcome!
+Interested in how we got to this point?
 Check it out here.

 Can I bring children?

-Where should I go to dinner?
+Where should I go for dinner?

 Palos Heights offers plenty of fantastic dining options!
 Many of them are members of our IPO Dine Program.
-Get a bite to eat at one of our participating IPO Dine Partners on the night of a concert you are attending and save 15% off the food portion of your bill when you show your IPO concert ticket!
+Get a bite to eat at one of our participating IPO Dine Partners on the night of a concert you are attending and save 15% off the food portion of your bill when you show your IPO ticket.

-Call our office at 708.481.7774
+Call our office at 708-481-7774